Academic and Computer Integrity Policies

 - Academic Suspension - A student is placed on academic suspension when: the semester grade point average is less than 1.5; the student’s current status is academic probation; and cumulative hours attempted are greater than twenty-three.
 Academic suspension normally will be for one semester, excluding summer, unless the student reapplies and is accepted for readmission to another curriculum of the college.
 The summer semester will not count as a semester out of school for students who are academically suspended.
 The statement “Academic Suspension” will be placed on the student’s permanent record.
-Suspended students may be readmitted after termination of the suspension period and upon formal written petition to the chair of the Admissions and Standards Committee.
+Suspended students may be readmitted after termination of the suspension period and upon formal written petition to the chair of the Student Success Committee.
 The written appeal must be submitted prior to the beginning of the semester in which the student seeks to re-enroll.

 - Academic Dismissal - Students who do not maintain at least a 2.0 grade point average for the semester of reinstatement to the college when on academic suspension will be academically dismissed.
 Students who have been placed on academic suspension and achieve a 2.0 grade point average for the semester of their reinstatement must maintain at least a 1.5 cumulative grade point average in each subsequent semester of attendance.
 Students remain on probation until their cumulative grade point average is raised to a minimum of 1.5.
 Failure to attain a cumulative 1.5 grade point average in each subsequent semester until cumulative GPA reaches a 1.5 will result in academic dismissal.
-Academic dismissal normally is permanent unless, with good cause, students reapply and are accepted under special consideration for readmission by the Admissions and Standards Committee of the college.
+Academic dismissal normally is permanent unless, with good cause, students reapply and are accepted under special consideration for readmission by the Student Success Committee.
 A written appeal must be submitted prior to the beginning of the semester in which the student seeks to re-enroll.
 The statement “Academic Dismissal” will be placed on the student’s permanent record.

 Normal Academic Load

 An orientation program is provided to acquaint students with the college’s services, programs, and enrollment procedures.
 Orientation begins when students meet with counselors to discuss their educational interests and abilities and to plan their programs at the college.
-In addition, all firsttime curricular students must complete a one-credit College Success Skills course (SDV 100 ) within the first 15 credits of enrollment.* The topics and activities for this course include campus tours, introduction to college procedures and regulations, career information, and study skills.
+In addition, all first-time curricular students must complete a one-credit College Success Skills course (SDV 100 ) within the first 15 credits of enrollment.
+The topics and activities for this course include campus tours, introduction to college procedures and regulations, career information, and study skills.
 Note: Orientation may be waived upon request if student has previously completed a two- or four-year degree.

 WCC utilizes Navigate, an online student success management system, to acquaint new students with the college’s services and enrollment procedures.
 Upon application to the College, students log into Navigate where they are “onboarded” and have access to a To-Do list that details the path to becoming a student.
 Students have the opportunity to complete a career interest assessment, become familiar with curriculum requirements, and obtain support resources.

-Dean’ s List and President’s Honor Roll
+Dean’s List and President’s Honor Roll

 Dean’s List - Students enrolled full-time who earn a semester grade point average of 3.2 or better for the semester are placed on the Dean’s List.